 PHILADELPHIA - Attorneys for a group of Pennsylvania residents and a power plant presented oral arguments before the Third Circuit U.S. Court of Appeals on Nov.
 10, debating the causation of the residents' injuries, including cancer, which the residents allege stem from exposure to radioactive materials emitted from the power plant.
 The plaintiffs' attorney argued that qualitative differential diagnosis was a valid means of showing that the residents had been exposed to radiation, while attorneys for the company argued that the plaintiffs had failed to establish exposure (Michelle McMunn, et al. v.
 Babcock & Wilcox Power Generation Group Inc., et al, No. 15-3506 [consolidated], 3rd Cir.).

 PHILADELPHIA - A federal judge in Pennsylvania on Nov.
 9 granted an insurer's motion for summary judgment in an insurance breach of contract and bad faith lawsuit, ruling that an insured failed to present any evidence to support her bad faith claim with regard to the insurer's handling of her homeowners insurance claim (Lillian Pecko v.
 Allstate Insurance Co., No. 16-1988, E.D.
 Pa.; 2016 U.S. Dist.
 LEXIS 155355).

-HARRISBURG, Pa. - The liquidator of an insolvent insurer asked a Pennsylvania court on July 6 for approval of an agreement under which a reinsurer will make direct payments of claims to the insolvent insurer's insured (In re: Reliance Insurance Company in Liquidation, No. 1 REL 2001, Pa.
+HARRISBURG, Pa. - The liquidator of an insolvent insurer asked a Pennsylvania court on Nov.
+3 to approve a plan by which a reinsurer will make direct payments of workers' compensation and employers' liability claims to an insured, thus relieving the insolvent insurer of its obligations to the insured (In re: Reliance Insurance Company in Liquidation, No. 1 REL 2001, Pa.
 Cmwlth.).